bharath9812/CodeAplha_Machine_Learning_Internship/README.md

 ## Overview

 This repository features four machine learning projects completed during a Machine Learning internship at CodeAlpha.
 These projects encompass a range of tasks, including credit score classification, handwritten character recognition, emotion detection from audio data, and cardiovascular disease prediction.
-Each project showcases my practical experience and growth in machine learning, illustrating my capability to tackle real-world challenges with different techniques and methodologies.

-## Overview

-This repository features four machine learning projects completed during a Machine Learning internship at CodeAlpha.
-These projects encompass a range of tasks, including credit score classification, handwritten character recognition, emotion detection from audio data, and cardiovascular disease prediction.
 Each project highlights my hands-on experience and growth in machine learning, demonstrating my ability to address real-world challenges through the application of various techniques and methodologies.

 ## 1. Credit Score Classification